 Is your child a perfectionist?
 Does he or she tend to set a high bar for themselves.
 They have an instinctual need to improve and do better in areas that matter to them.
 This drive also assists them in learning new skills and school subjects to the best of their ability.
 Being hyper-focused in specific areas of interest can also be a sign of a high IQ.

-What is the advantage of having your child take an IQ test?
+What are the advantages of having your child take an IQ test?

 The original intention behind the IQ tests (developed in 1905 by Alfred Binet and Theodore Simon in France) was to get a diagnostic test that can help to select children at the lower ends of the intelligence scale, identify who might need special education to keep up with the school curriculum or if they may have certain learning disabilities that parents need to be aware of.
 It has since evolved to become an association with being a genius after Professor Lewis M. Terman from Stanford University translated it from French to English and termed it as the Stanford-Binet Intelligence Scale.